 Day 1

 A cheese trail adventure wouldn’t be complete without some squeaky cheese curds to snack on as you explore, and Red Dragon Dairy is the perfect stop to grab some.
-“Dragon Eggs,” which are cheese balls that come in a variety of delicious flavours, are another popular choice at this accessible stop that offers an accessible washroom with a barrier-free entrance and sink and lowered counters, and other universal design considerations.
+“Dragon Eggs,” which are cheese balls that come in a variety of delicious flavours, are another popular choice at this accessible stop that offers an accessible washroom with a barrier-free entrance and sink, lowered counters, and other universal design considerations.

 Day 2